pagkly/Zed/Investopedia/Investing/Absolute Advantage.md

 -   Absolute advantage is when a producer can produce a good or service in greater quantity for the same cost, or the same quantity at a lower cost, than other producers.
 -   Absolute advantage can be the basis for large gains from trade between producers of different goods with different absolute advantages.
 -   By specialization, division of labor, and trade, producers with different absolute advantages can always gain more than producing in isolation.
--   Absolute advantage is related to comparative advantage, which can open up even more widespread opportunities for the division of labor and gains from trade.
+-   Absolute advantage is related to [[Comparative Advantage]], which can open up even more widespread opportunities for the division of labor and gains from trade.

 #### Basic Concept Of Absolute Advantage